Bolivian squirrel monkey

 Squirrel monkeys have many different calls when they talk to each other.
 They also use their sense of smell to communicate by urinating on their hands to mark their territory!

-We have 2 small groups of squirrel monkeys at the zoo.
-Our group of boys consists of Quince, Fudge and his son Tiffin.
-Each has a very different personality and favourite food.
-Toffee, Tiffin’s mum, and Caramel are our female pair.
+We have 2 squirrel monkeys at the zoo.
+Two males Quince and Tiffin.
+They have very different personalities and favourite food.
 All are part of an EEP (European Breeding Programme).